-When establishing a surf zone limit, it is important to consider how this location may vary for different storm, events and throughout a given storm event back on SVE and throughout a given storm event back on SVE and throughout a given storm event back on SVE and the conditions.
+When establishing a surf zone limit, it is important to consider how this location may vary for different storm events and throughout a given storm event based on SWEL and wave conditions.
 If the surf zone is expected to vary, the Mapping Partner should consider the impact of selecting a single surf zone limit for all events versus establishing a surf zone limit unique for each event.
-Generally, if the range of the curf zone limit is wice in relation to the mesh resolution the Mapping Partner should consider changing the surf zone limit corresponding to the actual hydrodynamic conditions.
+Generally, if the range in the surf zone limit is wide in relation to the mesh resolution the Mapping Partner should consider changing the surf zone limit corresponding to the actual hydrodynamic conditions.

-3.4 Runup Model Selection and Parameterization
+3.4.
+Runup Model Selection and Parameterization

 When selecting runup models or methods, the Mapping Partner should consider the limitations and applicability of the selected models.
-The range of applicability based on slope, Irribarren number, and shoreline type of commonly used runup methods are also included in Table 1 (Section 2.0).
+The range of applicability based on slope, Iribarren number, and shoreline type of commonly used runup methods are also included in Table 1 (Section 2.0).
 Figure 4 below provides additional guidance for determining a runup method for an individual transect.
 In order to apply the flow chart in Figure 4, the information in subsequent sections should be considered.
 The Mapping Partner should ensure that the selected runup method or model produces results that are defensible.